 - Make sure you have enough fuel, cause going uphill will drain your tank fast and not everywhere it is easy to find gas station, especially off the beaten path.

 - Driving in Bosnia is not hard as traffic is pretty chilled and road conditions are good.

 - There are many cool things to see in Bosnia, but one of the highlights is also its scenic roads.

 - Driving from place to place you will get to see the most scenic landscapes.

 - May you get lost, ask locals to help you.
 Bosnians are the most friendly people and always happy to help tourists.

 Thank you for reading my travel blog about Bosnia and I hope it helped you planning your trip to Bosnia.
 May you still have questions please let me know, I would love to help you make the most of your Balkan road trip.

-If you are planning a road trip in the Balkans then please let Bosnia be part of it, but also take a look at some other stops along the way.
+If you are planning a Balkan road trip then please let Bosnia be part of it, but also take a look at some other stops along the way.
 I for example discovered amazing things to do in Balkan for you.
 Read for example how to get to Uvac Viewpoint in Serbia, sleep in the mountains in Kosovo, take the Komani Lake Ferry in Albania or visit Matka Canyon.
 The Balkan is full of amazing adventures!
 I surely will be back...